 * A2B: An Artist’s Journey, Lateral Lab 2015

 ** Ecology Without Nature, Harvard University 2007

 † Figures obtained from the National Oceanic & Atmospheric Administration’s public sea level trend charts 1900–2020

 ‡ Relating to the Public Library of Science’s research article Production of methane and ethylene from plastic in the environment 2018.
 While it was known that plastic releases carbon dioxide as it degrades, this is the first research made measuring the emissions of other greenhouse gasses.

 20th July —

 Isak Anshelm, Julia Barton, Chris Bryant, Stuart Cairns, Becky Campbell, Pin-Erh Chen, Craig Dow, Gair Dunlop, Lily Hassioti, Caroline McGonigal, Lar MacGregor, Lauren McBride, Martyn McKenzie, Kevin Andrew Morris, José-Luis Ochoa, Ellis O’Connor, Katie Parkin, Vivian Ross-Smith, Christine Sloman, Daisy Williamson

 In collaboration with An Talla Solais – alongside As Coastline is to Ocean – Cass and Calleja devised and designed an Open Call to promote discussion on the subject of coastal change.
 The artists sought artworks which delved into this globally significant environmental topic.
 A hundred artists applied from around the world, referencing aspects such as coastal erosion, construction, beach waste, sea rise, flooding, acidification of sea water...
-Twenty selected artists will be shown on rotation for the duration of the exhibition.
+Twenty selected artists were shown on rotation for the duration of the exhibition.